mmta/arkime-wise/README.md

 ```$ ./build.sh```

-Or alternatively, if the script fails to detect moloch version number:
+Or alternatively, if the script fails to detect Arkime version number:

 ```$ ./build.sh latest```